ADD-ONS / MEDICATION

 - in the event of significant bleeding

-- the decision regarding perioperative/periprocedural antiplatelet therapy depends on the balance between thrombotic (indication) and bleeding risks (type of antiplatelet therapy)
+- the decision regarding perioperative/periprocedural antiplatelet therapy depends on the balance between thrombotic risk (indication) and bleeding risks (type of antiplatelet therapy)

 - these questions need to be answered: